-A quiet, humble and reserved man, Rev. John's style of leadership is to blend life experiences with knowledge, understanding and his love of God.
+Often described as a quiet, humble and reserved man, Bishop John is deeply intentional about pastoral care, and at the same time, passionate about loving accountability.
+His style of leadership is to blend life experiences with knowledge, understanding and his love of God.

-The Rt.
-Rev. John Watton was called to ministry at age 25 and now, more than 30 years later, is the spiritual heart of the Anglican Diocese of Central Newfoundland.
+He was called to ministry at age 25 and now, more than 30 years later, is the spiritual leader of the Anglican Diocese of Central Newfoundland.